Zahbear/WordCounterPy/README.md

 - `PyQt5`: For GUI development

+## Implementations
+1. **File selection:**
+    - Allows user to select a file, navigating to a file, and select it for analysis.
+(Hint:
+        This is when it gets the Results)

+2. **File analysis:**
+    - Will manipulate selected file, printing contents, mapping occurrances of individual words, along with printing the results.
+Also has a provisional sorting feature.

 ## Future Improvements
 The following features are planned for future releases:

-1. **File selection: COMPLETED**
-    - Allows user to select a file, eventually by navigating to a file, and select it for analysis

-2. **File alaysis: COMPLETED**
-    - Will analyze selected file, mapping occurrances of individual words, along with a way to present the results

-3. **Result sorting: WIP**
+1. **Result sorting: WIP**
-    - Allows user sort the results in different orders or filters
+    - Allows user sort the results in different orders or filters.
+    - Will add more sorting methods (e.g. without words shorter/longer than x chars)
+    - Considering adding a search feature

+2. **Constant matching**
+    - Continously implementing CLI code to be used in GUI

 ## Notes
 - For non-GUI run : File path starts in the same dir as `wordcounter.py`